nimiq/developer-center/learn/validator-score.md

 <figcaption>

-Graph of the size factor.
-The x-axis represents the size of the validator, and the y-axis represents the size factor.
+Graph of the dominance factor.
+The x-axis represents the dominance of the validator, and the y-axis represents the dominance factor.

 </figcaption>